 STEP 5.
 Give the bag a little shake and toss on the ground.

 Watch and see what happens with your exploding bag.
 Will it pop, burp, explode?

 We attempted to follow the instructions from Steve Spangler, but we were not having any luck.
-We decided to experiment with our popping bags on our own.
+We decided to experiment with our exploding lunch bags on our own.
 What did we need to change?

 Experimenting is what science activities are all about!

-I am glad we did not have immediate success with our bursting bags science activity.
-The problems our exploding bags had presented my son with opportunities to think of solutions.
+I am glad we did not have immediate success.
+The problems our exploding bags had gave my son opportunities to think of solutions.
 He needed to use his critical thinking skills to brainstorm new ideas.

 I love that he wanted to keep trying more of these almost bursting bags.
 He was excited to see if the next bag would work better or differently.

 With a little assistance from a pool noodle below, he was able to make one of the bags burst!

 We did finally have success with our bags.
 The one below grew and grew until it popped the bottom seam!
 I wonder what would happen if we added food coloring to the activity.